softwaremill/akka-http-session/README.md

 ## Example

-There are examples available in both [java](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/JavaExample.java) and [scala](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/ScalaExample.scala).

-You can try out a simple example by running `com.softwaremill.example.Example` in the [example](https://github.com/softwaremill/akka-http-session/blob/master/example/) project and opening [http://localhost:8080](http://localhost:8080).
+You can try out a simple example by running [`com.softwaremill.example.ScalaExample`](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/ScalaExample.scala) or [`com.softwaremill.example.JavaExample`](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/JavaExample.java) and opening [http://localhost:8080](http://localhost:8080).

 ## `SessionManager` & configuration

-All directives require an implicit instance of a `SessionManager[T]` (or `SessionManager<T>`), which can be created by providing a server secret (via a `SessionConfig`).
+All directives require an (implicit for scala) instance of a `SessionManager[T]` (or `SessionManager<T>`), which can be created by providing a server secret (via a `SessionConfig`).
 The secret should be a long, random string unique to each environment your app is running in.
 You can generate one with `SessionUtil.randomServerSecret()`.
 Note that when you change the secret, all sessions will become invalid.